Anveshembadi/Practice-Session/Daily Updates.md

 3. Worked on logicapp to calling of  restapi from salesforce by geneating accestoken.
 ## 29/10/2024
 1. Learnt how to merge Accounts, Contacts aand other records using apex methods( merge statement and Database.merge() methods).
+2. Went through the changes in modify a set during iteration as per winter'25 release.